FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 <!--more-->

 Many Rails applications traditionally handle authentication, authorization, and user-management within the framework itself.
-There are many fine strategies for implementing auth whether it be homegrown or using a handy gem like [devise](https://github.com/heartcombo/devise).
+There are many strategies for implementing, including using a handy gem like [devise](https://github.com/heartcombo/devise).
 With FusionAuth however, we are able to [separate our auth concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) from our application.
-Right away, we can scale our user base independent of our main application.
-As we build new applications or integrate with other platforms, we now have one centralized place to tackle our authentication and authorization needs.
-Finally, with FusionAuth we get the benefit of a complete identity solution capable of satisfying most auth requirements such as SSO, MFA, social-login.
+Right away, we can scale our user base independently of our main application.
+As we build new applications or integrate with other platforms, we now have one centralized place to handle our authentication and authorization needs.

+Why does that matter?
+Imagine that my company already has an existing identity provider and that I need to integrate my new application with it.
+Perhaps I have many applications that I need to integrate with my identity provider.
+Maybe I am a startup and want to offload all user management including the functionality and security concerns that come along with it to FusionAuth.
+By having all of our user management concerns handled in one place, we can focus on the requirements of our application independently.

+Finally, with FusionAuth we get the benefit of a complete identity solution capable of satisfying most auth requirements such as SSO, MFA, and social-login.

 At the end of this tutorial, you will have a working Ruby on Rails application that completes the OAuth2 flow leveraging FusionAuth to authenticate its users.

+The code is available under an Apache2 license [on Github](https://github.com/FusionAuth/fusionauth-example-rails-oauth).

 It is worth mentioning that we walked through securing a Ruby on Rails API with JWTs [in a previous post](https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/) where we dove into the composition of a JWT with regards to user authorization.
 In the following post, we will be both a JWT provider and consumer.